 In layman's terms, S. boulardii is thought to attach itself to the bad bacteria and slowly remove it from your system.
 This may help to reduce IBS and diarrhoea symptoms by up to 24 hours, allowing you to get back on your feet quicker.
-For more information on Saccharomyces boulardii, healthcare professionals can click here.
+For more information on Saccharomyces boulardii, click here.

 Normally, our gut is exposed to a certain type of bacteria in everyday life and our immune system is accustomed to this.
 However, when we visit different countries, our bodies become exposed to very different types of bacteria that we may not have encountered previously, usually by consuming the food and drinking water.
-Consequently, our body goes into a 'defence mode' which causes stomach upsets, sickness, diarrhoea and discomfort.
+Consequently, our body goes into a 'defence mode' which causes stomach upsets, sickness, diarrhoea, and general discomfort.
 Trying the local cuisine in countries such as Thailand, India, Egypt or Cambodia which could include eating frog, snake, silk worms or even scorpion (certainly not for the faint-hearted) may also lead to diarrhoea or sickness, often referred to as "Travellers' Diarrhoea".
-Even drinking the water in some exotic counties can cause illness!
+Even drinking the water in some exotic counties can cause illness.

-Saccharomyces boulardii also happens to be a probiotic that helps ease the effects of the dreaded “traveller’s diarrhoea”, clinically researched4 to support gut health in those that travel abroad to exotic locations.
+Saccharomyces boulardii also happens to be a probiotic that helps ease the effects of “traveller’s diarrhoea”, clinically researched3 to support gut health in those that travel abroad to exotic locations.
 S.boulardii, as mentioned above, works differently from other probiotics specifically because of its unique transient qualities.
 This means that it can pass through the system without binding to the gut wall.
 It works by adhering itself to harmful bacteria and gently removing those unwelcome pathogens from the system.